 We think that Teams is one of Microsoft’s most brilliant brainchild to date, and it has evolved considerably over time.
 Teams is considered an ultimate communication and collaboration tool that integrates chat, file sharing, collaboration and virtual meeting into one convenient app.
 It’s a one-stop channel for teams in the modern workplace and is a pretty powerful tool as part of the Office 365 suite, but it can also be used as a standalone app.

 There’s a multitude of reasons why we at Grassroots IT love Teams (and why it’s a central part of the way we run our business).
-We’d like to share with you some of our team’s favourite features that have helped us fall in love with this powerful app:
+We’d like to share with you some of our team’s favourite features that have helped us collaborate remotely and consequently fall in love with this powerful app:

 1. Teams is fully integrated with Office 365.

 If you’re already experiencing the power of a Microsoft 365 or Office 365 subscription, the full potential of Microsoft Teams is at your fingertips.
 You can access all the awesome chat-based collaboration with colleagues and clients in a secure virtual environment with powerful administration tools to help you manage your organization better.
 Plus you’ll have the backup of 24/7 support from the Microsoft team.
 All of the Office 365 tools are fully integrated in Teams so collaboration across your organization on files and project management is easy.
 For example, from within your Teams app, you’ll be able to see your Outlook calendar, be able to collaborate on documents stored in Sharepoint, talk to team mates on a video call or via the chat channel, amongst other things.

 A view of a Planner tab added within a Teams Channel

 2. Teams facilitates seamless collaboration in real-time.